UDOOboard/Docs/docs/10_Advanced_Topics/04_Compile_Android_From_Sources.md

     ~$ ~/bin/repo init -u https://github.com/UDOOboard/android_udoo_platform_manifest -b android-6.0.1
     ~$ ~/bin/repo sync -j5

 N.B. the `repo sync` loads the repos needed.
 Therefore, it can take several hours to load.
-The `-jN` command run `N` job at the same time to speed up this process.
+The `-jN` command run `N` tasks at the same time to speed up this process.

 ## Configure the environment